alem0lars/configs_book/osx/osx.md

 Some script-kiddies can follow the tutorial without knowing what they are actually doing, but the real Hacker wants to know what he's doing..
 Here there're some links:
 * [How to manage configurations using MR and VCSH](http://www.martin-burger.net/blog/unix-shell/manage-dotfiles-quickly-and-effortlessly/)

+Some instructions on how to add a configuration [here](https://gist.github.com/alem0lars/d04f497cbb8c1b46be02)

 ## Assumptions

 * In the software setup I refer a lot to Lastpass because is where I store my software licenses.
 Of course you can use that service (I strongly suggest it) but you can just skip that advice and manually insert your license however you want :)